-Tubigrip compression bandages are very simple to use and come in a variety of colours and sizes to reduce swelling and provide support.
+Tubigrip compression bandages are very simple to use and come in a variety of colours and sizes.
+They are a great tool for reducing swelling and providing support for all sorts of causes of minor knee pain.

 It is essential to get the right size and to apply tubigrip correctly to ensure it works effectively and safely.
 Too loose and it won’t reduce swelling or provide support, too tight and it can be uncomfortable and could reduce circulation (blood flow).

 Tubigrip should feel tight but not restrictive.

 comfortable support for sprains, strains and weak joints.
 It can also be used to reduce swelling and to keep dressings in place.
 To find out more about how it works, visit the tubigrip overview section.

 Tubigrip compression bandages should cover the relevant joint extending up to just below the joint above and down to just above the joint below e.g. for the knee it should go from just below the hip to just above the ankle.
 Tubigrip should always be applied double thickness for it to work effectively.